Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 Which model you choose will depend on the features you prefer, but the Bronze and Silver models offer the best value for the price.

-These timing gates are not usable for practice, so you may want to consider another option on this list if you want to time sprints in when not competing.
+These timing systems are not usable for practice, so you may want to consider another option on this list if you want to time sprints when not competing.

 Which Timing Gates Are Best For You?